Consultancy by Collabora

 Thanks to the sponsoring of AMD we introduced a new drawing backend to LibreOffice.
 It is based on the Skia library, allowing LibreOffice and Collabora Office to make us the modern Vulkan API for graphics operations.
 Find out more about this in our Blog.
 This feature has been presented in a talk by Luboš Luňák during the oSLO 20 conference.

 Thanks to the investment of the Dutch Ministry of Defense and our Partner Nou&Off we have been able to implement EPUB3 export in Collabora Office and LibreOffice.
 Starting with some basic export features we could add further improvements to this feature.
-Find more details in Miklos Vajna's Development blog.
+Find more details in Miklos Vajna's development blog.
 Miklos has held a talk on this at FOSDEM 2018.
-The slides are available for download.

 Padded Numbering is a feature in Writer developed by Collabora allowing you to automatically create listings with leading zeros.
 Miklos Vajna originally started working on it during one of our hackweeks.
 The functionality of this feature was later enhanced thanks to the sponsoring of Nicolas Christener from Adfinis.
 The feature makes the once manual workflow much more efficient and at the same time improves interoperability with the OOXML format.
 Find out more details in our blog.